 Now let’s go to the other end of the process.
 We’ve have content marketing clients who work with us in terms of generating and distributing content, and several clients recently have wanted to do email campaigns targeting existing clients.
 The purpose of them is to retain business and to build accounts.

-So we have been busy creating email funnels specifically for an active and lapsed client audience.
-The content in the campaigns are about nurturing relationships and building accounts.
+So, we have been busy creating email funnels specifically for an active and lapsed client audience.
+The content in the campaigns is about nurturing relationships and building accounts.

 There are other activities that we can do in between, and I wanted to give you an example of the extremes of where marketing can add value.